KCErb/fruit-robot/tutorials/android/first_app/programmatic-ui.md

 ## Activities

 Hopefully by now you've had a chance to read both the [guide on activities](https://developer.android.com/guide/components/activities.html) and have perused the [reference on them](https://developer.android.com/reference/android/app/Activity.html).
-You can quickly access either by going to the top right corner where the magnifying glass is, and typing in the word "activity" like this:
+You can quickly access either by searching the Android developer website for the word `activity` in the top right corner.

 {% include image.html width='' src='reference_search.png' page=page %}